deblasis/mastermind-kata/README.md

 **1 well placed** and **1 misplaced**.

 # IMPORTANT:
-Before you start please create a branch with your name
+Before you start please create a branch with your name, just locally